 All adults born in 1957 or later who have not been vaccinated or have not had measles should be vaccinated.
 CDC states that if you are not sure about your vaccination status, it is safe to get another measles vaccine.

 The only people who should not get vaccinate are those who are immunocompromised or pregnant.
 Talk to a healthcare professional to find out if you should receive a vaccination.

-There is no specific antiviral drug for measles.
+There is no specific antiviral drug available to treat measles.
 The goal of medical care is to relieve symptoms and address complications such as bacterial infections.
-Severe measles cases among children, such as those who are hospitalized, are treated with vitamin A. For additional information on diagnosis and treatment, see CDC: Measles (Rubeola) For Healthcare Professionals.
+Severe measles cases among children, including those who are hospitalized, may be treated with vitamin A.